sbrl/Hackathon202203-Project-3/README.md

 python -m pip install --user -r requirements.txt
 ```

+If you would like to enable GPU support, you will also need not only Nvidia's propriety drivers installed, but also Nvidia's CuDNN library too.
+Download the installer from here and the run it: <https://developer.nvidia.com/rdp/cudnn-archive> [Nvidia account required]

 ##### If you are on a University-owned PC
 If you are on a University-owned PC, then you probably do not have admin rights.
 In this case, we need to setup a portable Python environment.